 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

-Brown University is known for its success of military students and is ranked 509 best in the nation for veterans.
 International students coming from approximately 47 different countries are enrolled at Brown University.
+You may want to commit to an ACT preparation class before you take the test since the average ACT score is 32.
 Go on a virtual tour to know more about Brown.

 Every student who is interested in Communication & Media Studies has to look into Rhode Island College.
 Based in Providence, Rhode Island, RIC delivers a comfortable, suburban experience for scholars.